mozilla/amo-validator/README.md

     add-on supports for the corresponding application GUID.
 E.g.:
     `{"{ec8030f7-c20a-464f-9b0e-13a3a9e97384}": "6.*"}`
     <dt>--target-minversion
-    <dd>Identical to `--target-minversion`, except overrides the min version
+    <dd>Identical to `--target-maxversion`, except overrides the min version
     instead of the max.
     <dt>--for-appversions
     <dd>Accepts a JSON string containing an object whose keys are GUIDs and